 Falcon's Tower Part II

 Falcon's Tower was measured September 25, 2011, by the Oregon Registry volunteers, aka Ascending the Giants.
-2 climbers in Falcon's Tower plus a climber and photographer up one adjacent trunk.

 For this nominated Spruce in Oswald West State Park, the crown spread was guessed at, another eyeballing method.